Advanced media optimization

 Examples are taken from the TwicPics API reference, which is the complete reference of media transformations supported by the TwicPics API.

-Fundamentally, a transformation is a single operation that can be applied to an image or a video.
-It can be used to resize, crop, rotate, flip, blur, sharpen, tint etc. resize=200x200 is a simple example of a transformation.
+Fundamentally, a transformation is a single operation that can be applied to an image, like resize, crop, rotate, flip, blur, sharpen, tint etc. resize=200x200 is a simple example of a transformation.

 For instance: